swcarpentry/website/_posts/2016/12/2016-12-19-election-kate-hertweck.md

 Previous experience with Software Carpentry:
 -----
-Some folks might consider it insanity for a tenure-track assistant professor to volunteer so much time to the Carpentries.
-I assure you that the time I've spent as a member of the SC over the last year has been well worth it, as I've contributed in the following ways:
+Some folks might consider it insanity for a tenure-track assistant professor to volunteer so much energy to the Carpentries, but in reality, the time I've spent on the SWC SC has been essential to my development of an effective model of leadership.
+The following points highlight my contributions to our community:
 * **Social media:** Last May, I created a [Facebook page for the Carpentries](https://www.facebook.com/carpentries) and have since posted the majority of content.
 * **Mentoring and discussion sessions:** My SWC service originally started with the mentoring